daswer123/iMSteam-RU/README.md

 Features 6 sites (Online-fix | Small-games | Rutracker | Nnm-club | Rutor )

 # Installation
+### 1 Method
+1) Go to [link](https://greasyfork.org/ru/scripts/483250-steam-game-search-links-ru-edition) and click **Install Script**

+### 2 Method
-First of all you will have to install [Tampermonkey](https://www.tampermonkey.net) plugin for your browser on PC (if you're on a mobile then Kiwi browser for Android and Userscripts for Safari on iOS will work just as well).
+0. First of all you will have to install [Tampermonkey](https://www.tampermonkey.net) plugin for your browser on PC (if you're on a mobile then Kiwi browser for Android and Userscripts for Safari on iOS will work just as well).
 Then you'll have to install the userscript, which can be done in one of the following ways:
 1. The easiest way is probably to just open the *iMSteam.user.js* file in the [raw view](https://github.com/daswer123/iMSteam-RU/raw/main/iMSteam.user.js) and Tampermonkey should detect it and open the installation page.
 2. If the above method doesn't do anything special then copy the link `https://github.com/daswer123/iMSteam-RU/raw/main/iMSteam.user.js` and then navigate to the Tampermonkey settings (through your browser's addons/extensions settings).
 Once you're there switch to the **Utilities** tab and scroll to the bottom of the page.
 At the very end you will find the "Import from URL" text field - paste the link into it and press **Install**.